Artistan/homestead-manager/README.md

 -----------------

-To avoid being asked for the password every time the hosts file is updated, enable passwordless sudo for the specific command that hostmanager uses to update the hosts file.
+To avoid being asked for the password every time the hosts file is updated, enable passwordless sudo for the specific command that hsmanager uses to update the hosts file.

   - Add the following snippet to the sudoers file (e.g.
-    `/etc/sudoers.d/vagrant_hostmanager`):
+    `/etc/sudoers.d/homestead_manager`):

     ```
     Cmnd_Alias VAGRANT_HOSTMANAGER_UPDATE = /bin/cp <home-directory>/.vagrant.d/tmp/hosts.local /etc/hosts